renatawong/renatawong.github.io/_pages/join-us.md

 1. Quantum computing and quantum information (including quantum machine learning)
 2. Artificial intelligence for medical applications

+## Benefits of joining our Lab:

+Besides the mentorship of your project/thesis, you will gain access to our Lab's exlclusive equipment (check the tab Equipment for what we offer).

 ## PhD students

 If you are interested in pursuing a PhD in one of our research areas, please contact us to inquire about available opportunities.